JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 ## 5. Server-side rate limiting

-When the Slow Mode is enabled, server MUST NOT accept two consecutive messages from the same user, to the same room.
+When the Slow Mode is enabled, server MUST NOT accept two consecutive messages from the same user, to the same room, until the slow mode duration has elapsed.
 Only messages containing at least one `body` tag must be taking into account (to avoid counting `chatstate` messages for example).

 If a user bypass the limit, the server MUST reply an error stanza, that respects [RFC 6120](https://xmpp.org/rfcs/rfc6120.html#stanzas-error), especially: